AndersonUyekita/reproducible-research_course-project-1/PA1_template.md

 ```
 * There are 2304 intervals with `NA` value.

-The strategy to fill the `NA` is based in average for each day of the week.
+The strategy to fill the `NA` is based on steps average for each weekday.

 ```r
 # Using the dplyr package